 - ADO Bus

-- Hire a private driving service
+- Hiring a private service

 Plan for about 4 hours from the Mérida ADO station in Fiesta Americana to the Cancun airport.
 Cost is between $25 and $50 USD depending upon the level of service.
 The higher the service, the less frequency of departures.